Salvatore Miceli: Drug trafficker

 The entire ring was dismantled in May 2003 – but Miceli remained at large.
 His wife Veronica Dudzinski and his sons Ivano and Mario Miceli were arrested in May 2003, when the cocaine trafficking network was disrupted.

-In the beginning of the 1990s, after a failed cocaine transport, Mafia boss Giovanni Brusca also had condemned Miceli to death.
+At the beginning of the 1990s, after a failed cocaine transport, Mafia boss Giovanni Brusca also condemned Miceli to death.
 However, he was saved thanks to the intervention of Vincenzo Sinacori and Matteo Messina Denaro – the boss of Castelvetrano – who made clear that Miceli belonged to the Mafia in the province of Trapani, and that the "palermitani" could not act against him without the permission of the Mafia bosses of Trapani.

 Arrest

-On June 20, 2009, Salvatore Miceli was arrested by police in Caracas, Venezuela.
+On 20 June 2009, Salvatore Miceli was arrested by police in Caracas, Venezuela.
 The arrest was made after a joint operation between Italian and Venezuelan authorities and Interpol agents.
 He was apprehended as he left his house on Sunday, along with two other unnamed Italian suspects.
 Miceli, who had been on the run from authorities since 2001, had been under police surveillance for three days prior to his arrest.
 The former head of Italy's Antimafia parliamentary commission, Giuseppe Lumia, suggested that Miceli's arrest would be a major blow to the Sicilian Mafia and their trans-Atlantic drug trafficking operations.

-Venezuela extradited Miceli to Italy on June 30, 2009, to serve his prison term.
-He was convicted for drug trafficking and Mafia conspiracy in 2001.
+Venezuela extradited Miceli to Italy on 30 June 2009, to serve his prison term.
+He was convicted of drug trafficking and Mafia conspiracy in 2001.
 Since then he again has been charged for cocaine trafficking between Colombia, Sicily and Calabria.